tsmp-falcon-platform/ci-bundle-utils/README.md

   -T, --ci-bundle-template DIRECTORY
                                   Path to a template bundle used to start the test server (defaults to in-built tempalte).
+  -f, --force                     Force download of the WAR file even if
+                                  exists.
   --help                          Show this message and exit.
 ------------------------------------------------------------------------------------------------------------------------
 Usage: bundleutils ci-start [OPTIONS]